 Who is your favourite from the four most popular characters?

 Tokyo Ghoul is a tragic story about Ken Kaneki, a college student.
 He meets a girl, Rize, who turns out to be a ghoul, a species who are just like humans, except the fact that they are only able to feed on humans and other ghouls.
 Rize quickly turns on Kaneki Ken, attacking in an attempt to devour him.
 During the attack, an accident happens that kills Rize.
 A nearly dead Kaneki Ken gets subjected to an operation that involves an organ transplantation from Rize.
 Thus Kaneki Ken becomes a half-ghoul.

 Tokyo Ghoul is a seinen manga series created by Ishida Sui.
 In 2010.
 Ishida won the Young Jump 113th Grand Prix award with a Tokyo Ghoul One-shot, which was later published on March 15, 2011. in the 2nd Issue of Miracle Jump.

-The Tokyo Ghoul manga was published from September 8, 2011 to September 18, 2014 in the magazine Weekly Young Jump.
-The sequel, Tokyo Ghoul:re, began serialization on October 16, 2014 in the same magazine.
-An anime adaptation of Tokyo Ghoul aired from July 4, 2014 to September 19, 2014 and the second season, Tokyo Ghoul √A, aired from January 9, 2015 to March 27, 2015.
-The second season has an alternative ending then that of the manga.
+The Tokyo Ghoul manga was published from September 8, 2011, to September 18, 2014, in the magazine Weekly Young Jump.
+The sequel, Tokyo Ghoul:re, began serialization on October 16, 2014, in the same magazine.
+An anime adaptation of Tokyo Ghoul aired from July 4, 2014, to September 19, 2014, and the second season, Tokyo Ghoul √A, aired from January 9, 2015, to March 27, 2015.
+The second season has an alternative ending than that of the manga.

 © 2016 Fact Fact no Mi